9 Seahorse Analysis

 Next we want to calculate the respiration parameters and indices.

-With this data we can plot our typical basal and maximal bar/scatter plots that we see in our lovely papers, presentations and theses.
+With this data, we can plot our typical basal and maximal bar/scatter plots that we see in papers, presentations and theses.

 The plot above shows maximal ocr